Home

 Barnham Broom TG074053: The Skipping Block, stone once at crossroads on parish boundary, used as mounting block.

-Beeston Regis TG174431: Boulder covering grave in churchyard, once one of a pair (other still at TG167428) in priory grounds, with attached ghost story.
+Beeston Regis TG174431: Boulder covering grave in churchyard, once one of a pair (other possibly still at TG167428) in priory grounds, with attached ghost story.

 TG174431: Boulder half-buried in bank outside wall at south corner of churchyard; another against north wall within churchyard, though probably not on original site.